wyrm65/resource.images.classificationicons.colour/README.md

 * A number of skins do not use icons for MPAA certification ratings and were not open to including additional information in the Listitem.MPAA field as it would mess with text field formatting in their skins.
 * Users where unlikely to run a script to shift to new scheme.
 An automagical system was required to encourage user uptake.
 Also I was unable to find a script writer willing to write a script for the conversion.

 With the above in mind I have made a number of minor changes to scheme to address previous issues.
 While the file naming scheme of the resource file has NOT changed, the way to access the file as a skin writer has.
-Thanks to Sulafred (writer of Embuary skin and skin helper script) a way has been provided to access the users locale country via a helper script in Kodi Leia and Kodi Matrix provides this thru the skin engine.
+Scheme no longer requires the region to be included in the Listitem.MPAA info string.
+Thanks to Sulafred (writer of Embuary skin and Emburary skin helper script) a way has been provided to access the users locale country via a helper script in Kodi Leia and Kodi Matrix provides this thru the skin engine.
 Using this information, the skin writer can provide a string to access the correct file from the provided resource file.
-Sulafred's helper script (or other library editing script is the user prefers) can provide a way for the user to edit individule library entries that don't match.
+Sulafred's Metadata Editor (or other library editing script if the user prefers) can provide a way for the user to edit individule library entries that don't match.
 So for the most part solution is automagical.

 ## SUPPORTED COUNTRIES: